Parliamentary constituencies in South West England

-The region of South West England has, since the 2010 general election, 55 parliamentary constituencies which is made up of 15 borough constituencies and 40 county constituencies.
+The region of South West England is divided into 58 parliamentary constituencies, which are made up of 16 borough constituencies and 42 county constituencies.
+Since the general election of July 2024, 24 are represented by Labour MPs, 22 by Liberal Democrat MPs, 11 by Conservative MPs, and 1 by a Green MP.

-At that election the Conservative Party held the largest number of constituencies, with 36.
-The Liberal Democrats had 15 and Labour had 4.
-At the 2015 general election the Liberal Democrats lost all of their seats (14 to the Conservatives and one to Labour), while the Conservatives gained one seat from Labour, leaving the Conservatives with 51 and Labour with 4.
-In the 2017 general election, the Conservatives remained, by far, the largest party with 47 seats, though losing three to Labour, who won 7, and one to the Liberal Democrats, who won 1.
-In the 2019 general election, the Conservatives increased their number of seats to 48 by regaining Stroud from Labour, who held their other six seats, while the Liberal Democrats retained their sole seat in Bath.

 Constituencies

-Proposed boundary changes
+2023 boundary changes

 See 2023 Periodic Review of Westminster constituencies for further details.

 Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-The Commission calculated that the number of seats to be allocated to the South West region will increase by 3, from 55 to 58.
+The Commission calculated that the number of seats to be allocated to the South West region would be increased by 3, from 55 to 58.
 Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.
+The final proposals were published on 28 June 2023.

-Under the revised proposals, the following constituencies for the region would come into effect at the next general election:
+Under the proposals, the following constituencies for the region came into effect at the 2024 general election: